Build tools to locate, capture, culture, characterize, and preserve novel microbes.

 not special in the multiple cells aspect.
 It just so happens that some of your eukaryotic relatives are fungi and

 the amoebozoans (which is what I currently study).

 As you see, the story of microbes is the story of life and the story of your elite vertebrate origins.
 We can use

 microbes as portals to bring some clarity to 4 billion years of life’s history and investigate their co-existence

-all eukaryotes.
-Because eukaryotes emerged among a bacterially ruled world, they evolved to interact with,
+all eukaryotes and bacteria.
+Because eukaryotes emerged among a bacterially ruled world, they evolved to interact

 eat, or symbiose with bacteria.
 Our own bodies contain trillions of bacteria both inside and out.
 We rely on them,